AndersonRayner/colouring/README.md

 # colouring
 Colour in images using MATLAB!
-A date night project that kind of took a little longer than we though @_@
+A date night project that kind of took a little longer than we thought @_@

 By matt and Jen :).